top of page

 Approximately 500 lei.

-2. Notarial Divorce Procedure by Agreement at a Notary Public Office.
+Divorce by Agreement at a Notary Public Office.
+Ask a laywer.

 How to choose the notary public for divorce?